CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

      ![](./media/st-op-sb-ex3-g81.png)

      >Now the Action will run.
-It may take few seconds once done, you will get the acknowledgement.
+It may take a few seconds.
+Once done, you will get the acknowledgement.

      ![](./media/st-op-sb-ex3-g82.png)

-1. Now, to verify the creation of record inside the dataverse table, navigate back to power apps portal.
+1. Now, to verify the creation of a record inside the Dataverse table, navigate back to the Power Apps portal.

 1. Once you are in the Power Apps portal, select **Tables (1)** from the left menu, and from the list, select the **Order (2)** table.